 Mission and History

 Founded by René Rozon, The International Festival of Films on Art (FIFA) is dedicated to the international promotion and distribution of films on art and media arts.
 For nearly 4 decades, it has presented an annual event in March, which allows discovery of the latest documentaries on art.
 With its various activities all through the year, FIFA is committed to increasing the knowledge and appreciation of art among the public, promoting the work of artists in the fields of cinema, video and visual arts, and also encouraging the production and diffusion of art films.
+Its 40th edition will take place from 15 to 27 March 2022.

 - Increase knowledge and appreciation of art among the public